microsoft/msrflute/README.md

 $ make html
 ```

 On Windows, you can use the `make.bat` script.
+It may be necessary to `export PYTHONPATH=../../` for sphinx to find the code.

 ## Architecture